FOREX-Dollar hits 1-mth low vs yen after US jobs data

 took short positions in the yen in the first two weeks of March

-as it fell towards an 11-month low of 84.187 yen to the dollar
+as it fell toward an 11-month low of 84.187 yen to the dollar

 hit in mid-March, and such bets may soon turn sour, analysts at